Board of directors

 MBBS, PhD, FRACP, FAHMS

-Prof Mitchell is the Academic Vice-President and Dean of the Faculty of Medicine, Nursing and Health Sciences at Monash University.
-Prof Mitchell is a physician-scientist, specialising in clinical haematology.
-In 2011, she was the first woman appointed Dean of Medicine among the group of eight universities in Australia.
-In 2015, Prof Mitchell was inducted into the Victorian Honour Roll of Women for her leadership as the Dean and also received the Lemberg Medal, which is awarded annually to a distinguished Australian biochemist.
-Prof Mitchell is an Order of Australia award recipient for distinguished service to medicine in the field of haematology, to medical education and research, and to academic leadership.
-In 2015, Prof Mitchell became a member of the Australian Academy of Health and Medical Sciences.
-She is also a director on the boards of Burnet Institute and The Sylvia and Charles Viertel Charitable Foundation Medical Advisory Board.
+Professor Mitchell is Dean, Faculty of Medicine, Nursing and Health Sciences at Monash University, having trained as a physician scientist specialising in clinical haematology.
+She was the first woman to be appointed Dean of Medicine of a Go8 University in Australia.
+Her research group has focused on the molecular drivers of human cancer.
+Prof Mitchell is an inductee on the Victorian Honour Roll of Women and a recipient of the Lemberg Medal.
+She is an Order of Australia award recipient for distinguished service to medicine in the field of haematology, to medical education and research, and to academic leadership.
+Prof Mitchell is a member of the Australian Academy of Health and Medical Sciences.
+She is Council Chair, Monash Partners Academic Health Sciences Centre and is a Director on the boards of Alfred Health and The Sylvia and Charles Viertel Charitable Foundation Medical Advisory Board.

 Professor Warwick Anderson AO